Jules Archer

 Jules Archer (January 27, 1915 – November 13, 2008) was an American author who wrote many volumes of non-fiction history for a general audience and for young adults.

 Archer attended DeWitt Clinton High School in New York City and the College of the City of New York, where he received a degree in advertising.

 Archer served four years during World War II with the Army Air Forces in the Pacific theater.
-He was the author of many books on U.S. history, political events, and personalities, including The Plot to Seize the White House: The Shocking True Story of the Conspiracy to Overthrow FDR, and Jungle Fighters: A G.I.
+He wrote many books on U.S. history, political events, and personalities, including The Plot to Seize the White House: The Shocking True Story of the Conspiracy to Overthrow FDR, and Jungle Fighters: A G.I.
 War Correspondent's Experiences in the New Guinea Campaign.

-Jules Archer lived the remainder of his life in Scotts Valley, California.
+Archer lived the remainder of his life in Scotts Valley, California.
 His papers are held by the University of Oregon Libraries.